 To read the full account check out the “Wells County towns and townships “ book and Wells county library.

 The history of Markle can still be seen through the efforts of the Markle Area Historical Society.
 The mill stones are on display at the Veteran’s Park in downtown Markle.
-Historical photos and other artifacts are kept at the Markle Town Hall on Sparks Street.
-Some photos are in public access hallways, other displays are shown by appointment.
+Historical photos and other artifacts are kept at the Markle Town Hall on Morse Street.
 For information about the Markle Area Historical Society please call the Town office at 758-3193 and they will put you in touch with a Society member.